paulca/behavior/README.md

     config.gem 'behavior'

-Generate the migration and sample behavior.yml:
+Then generate the migration and sample behavior.yml:

     ./script/generate behavior